poncey/Nodule-CADe-semi/README.md

 ## Method introduction
 ### Dataset
-the LUng Nodule Analysis 2016 dataset (abbreviated as LUNA)are used to train the model.The LUNA dataset includes 1186 nodule labels in 888 patients annotated by radiologists
+the Lung Nodule Analysis 2016 dataset (abbreviated as LUNA)are used to train the model.The LUNA dataset includes 1186 nodule labels in 888 patients annotated by radiologists
 ### Preprocessing
 1. Mask extraction